 Of course, not every photograph is going to have a flashy centerpiece.
 Perhaps the mood of your landscape is the utter bleakness and death of winter.
 So take another route and embrace the bleakness.
 Use minimalism in your compositions to highlight one thing that speaks to the whole scene.
 Ruins or abandoned buildings are excellent subjects for this type of composition.

 The contrasts in light and dark that you can get in winter landscapes makes a great time to practice your black and white photography skills.
 Care must be taken to balance the two in a meaningful way for the composition.
 All too often, winter snapshots seem hollow and lack depth.
 Try to master your exposure and composition well enough that you have a true balance.
-Talking of compositions, here are 12 Amazing Tips and techniques to create visually interesting compositions.

 Don't discount lousy weather days.
 Fog, mist, or even snowstorms can add a living element to otherwise dull scenes.
 Experiment with exposure and focusing in these conditions.
 You might have to use bracketing to get just the shot you're after.